 When the @fire crisis response team is deployed to a disaster area, the OSIRAS (Ordnance Shelter for Intervention Rescue and Ambulance SlideOn) station serves as the unit’s mobile coordination point.
 NebulOuS will extend it with LPWAN communication and an edge cloud, which will be linked to other public cloud resources managed by NebulOuS if internet connectivity is available.
 The teams deployed in the region will report information to the system via an app, which will be directly incorporated into the situational assessment.
 Data from LPWAN sensors reporting relevant field data, such as water levels, structural changes, weather conditions, and equipment locations, will supplement this data.

 BIBA (Germany, RTD): they will implement the AI-driven dynamic situational map in the NebulOuS system and extend it with its “USGnode” LPWAN sensor system.

-FIRE (Germany, Industry): German national disaster response organization that will experiment NebulOuS platform and dynamic map with the local communication infrastructure in the disaster situation test scenarios.
+@fire (Germany, NGO): German national disaster response organization that will experiment NebulOuS platform and dynamic map with the local communication infrastructure in the disaster situation test scenarios.

 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Directorate-General for Communications Networks, Content and Technology.
 Neither the European Union nor the granting authority can be held responsible for them.
-Grant Agreement No.: 101070516.